 Our team of specialist staff have had training in working with men and boys who have been raped or sexually abused.
 There is a range of services that they can offer:

-Male Helpline and Online Support Service for people living in England and Wales– Confidential support via telephone, email, text and instant message.
+Male Helpline and Online Support Service for people living in England and Wales– Confidential support via telephone, email and text.
 The team offer information, signposting and support and can tell you more about the other Safeline services.
-Contact them now

 Counselling and Creative Therapies – Our counsellors provide a non-judgemental and confidential space where you can work through your experiences.
 You can choose from type of therapy you think will suit you as we have professionally qualified therapists who can offer different types of face-to-face talking therapies and creative therapies such as Dramatherapy or ecotherapy (with nature).
 For people living in England and Wales we can also provide counselling online or on the telephone.